universal-ctags/ctags/docs/optlib.rst

 * To break up an overly complicated ``--mline-regex-<LANG>`` pattern into separate regex patterns, for performance or readability reasons.

-To help handle such things, Universal-ctags has been enhanced with multi-table regex matching.
+To help handle such things, Universal Ctags has been enhanced with multi-table regex matching.
 The feature is inspired by `lex`, the fast lexical analyzer generator, which is a popular tool on Unix environments for writing parsers, and `RegexLexer <http://pygments.org/docs/lexerdevelopment/>`_ of Pygments.